12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 - Hours: Daily, 9:00 AM – 11:00 PM

-You cannot visit Lisbon without trying a Pastel de Nata.
+You cannot leave Lisbon without trying a Pastel de Nata.
 Vegan Nata Lisbon created the first certified vegan version.
 It is located near the famous Livraria Bertrand in Chiado.

 If you want a gluten-free version, there is a specific process: you must preorder 24 hours in advance via WhatsApp or Instagram.
 They typically send a payment link that requires a Portuguese bank account.